onnlucky/hotel/readme.txt

 # TODO

-rework task.c into newstyle, add task.stop, task.wait, just like Process? add to task.c tlTaskEval, which frames and on resumes calls tlEval ... document public api on outside of task vs inside of task ...
+rework task.c into newstyle, add task.stop, task.wait, task.value, just like Process?

 change return into same as goto? add break as a return or by throwing?